HL7-cz/elp/input/pagecontent/background.md

 **Data recipients:**
 - Ministry of Transport of the Czech Republic via the Shared Services Information System.
 - Driving schools (for accepting applicants with special needs) via the Ministry of Transport of the Czech Republic – Central Register of Drivers (CRŘ).
-- ORP/Czech Police (for checking eligibility) via the Ministry of Transport of the Czech Republic - CRŘ.
+- Municipalities with extended powers (ORP)/Czech Police (for checking eligibility) via the Ministry of Transport of the Czech Republic - CRŘ.

 **Data to be used:**
 - Medical assessment (XML for structured information on health restrictions).